some-avail/readibl/README.md

 #### Installation on windows
 - download latest windows-release (.zip)
 - unpack, place it somewhere in your user-folder, and run the executable "flashread".
+- start the app preferably from a terminal / powershell to view progress-info.
 - to access the local web-server you just started, type: http://localhost:5050/flashread-form